VishistB/Influencer-Face-Metrics/Readme.md

 6. Unique faces and their scores from the respective videos are found.
 In this case multiple video sources are listed in case face is seen multiple times.

 7. Based on these scores top N influencers are shown (5 in this project).

+8. Whisper is used to generate a video summary and the figure out why a video is performing well.